-Contingent Liabilities - (Rs in lakhs)
+Contingent Liabilities

-Particulars As at March 31, 2020 As at March 31, 2019
+Particulars As at March 31, 2021 As at March 31, 2020

-Claims made against the Company not acknowledged as debts 144.95
+Penalty 208.70 208.70

 Service tax 120.35 120.35

-Total 120.35 265.30
+Total 329.05 329.05

 The Superintendent, DGGSTI, Mumbai had called for various information & Documents intending to levy Service tax on the differential amount between Toll Collected & Concession fees payable to Authority.
 The Company had furnished the requisite information and documents explaining that the Toll Collection income of the Company cannot be classified as Business Auxiliary Service & hence, the same is not liable to Service tax; also post 01.07.2012 the Toll Collection income gets covered in the Negative list of Services u/s 66D of the Finance Act, 1994 which are not liable to Service tax.
 Further, the Company had furnished the copy of the favorable CESTAT Order received in case of its holding company viz.
 MEPIDL wherein it is decided that MEPIDL collects Toll on its own account pursuant to exploitation of Toll Collection rights, & not on behalf of the Authority & hence, it is not liable to pay Service tax under the Category Business Auxiliary Services on its Toll Collection income.
 The Company vide its letter dated 16.10.2017 stated that the judgement would apply to the company as well since the nature of contract entered into by the Company is similar to that of MEPIDL.
 The Company had received on February 7, 2018 Show cause cum Demand notice dated January 18, 2018 of Rs.
 12.04 million.
 The Company had received on January 10, 2019 Personal Hearing notice dated January 3, 2019 from Commissioner of GST & Central Excise, Mumbai East Commissionerate asking to appear on January 9, 2019.
 The company had requested for adjournment of the said Personal Hearing vide its letter filed on January 11, 2019 & grant us a fresh date for hearing.
 Fresh hearing date had not been communicated so far.
 The assessment is under process.